Deveryware/ansible-role-icescrum/README.md

     icescrum_scheme: 'http' or 'https'
     icescrum_port: '8080'
     icescrum_context: 'icescrum'
+    icescrum_work_dir: '/tmp' It is where the embedded Tomcat webapps and work directory are created.
     icescrum_create_default_admin: 'true' or 'false'.
 False provide a setup wizard.
     icescrum_db_user: 'icescrum'
     icescrum_version: 'v7' [or the previous 'v6'].